 2. Removal from Probation:

-Students will be removed from academic probation if:
+Students will be removed from probation if:

->> they were placed on probation for having less than a 2.0 cumulative GPA and subsequently raise their cumulative GPA to 2.0 or greater.
+a) they were placed on probation for having less than a 2.0 cumulative GPA and subsequently raise their cumulative GPA to 2.0 or greater; or

 3. Academic Suspension:

-Students are subject to suspension if:
+Students are eligible for suspension if: